jdarais/cobble/README.md

 #### Task Dependencies and Artifacts

 Task dependencies are declared using the `deps` property.
 A task can depend on files, other tasks, or variables.
 Additionally, a task can declare any files that it generates as artifacts.
+When a task invoked with `cobl run`, its full dependency tree is scanned.
+Any tasks that are directly depended on, or that declare files that are depended on as artifacts, will also be selected to run.
+All task ependencies are executed first before executing the task that depends on them.

 When a task is selected to be run, if none of the dependencies have changed since the last time a task was run, and the artifact files' content hashes match what was output by the last run, the task will be considered "up to date".
 If a task selected to run is found to be up to date, it will simply be skipped, and the last output of the task will be used.

 #### Task Outputs

 A task also produces an "output", which is the value returned by the last action in the task's actions list.
 The outputs of a task can be used for various purposes, including dynamically calculated dependencies, or as input to other tasks.

+#### Calculated Dependencies and Artifacts

+Dependencies for a task can be calculated dynamically.
+This is useful, for example, if the dependency information for a task is contained in a project file or requires scanning a directory for files.

 ### Action